adleroliveira/dreamjs/README.md

 ### Custom Types
 Dream comes with the power of the [Chance][Chance] library integrated with it and allow you tu use their 60+ random generator as built-in Custom Types.
-It is also posible to create your own custom types by just passing a function or a RegularExpression statement as the Type on the Schema.
+It is also posible to create your own Custom Types by just passing a function or a RegularExpression statement as the Type on the Schema.

 ```js
 dream